 Women are naturally more relational than men.
 We love working in teams and listening to other people’s ideas.
 We provide encouragement and help people become the best they can be.
 We’re also good at drawing out other people’s strengths.

 Generally, we’re more empathetic, too.
 It’s nice to have that one person in the office that lends an ear to listen, or even a shoulder to cry on.
 This helps build strong and healthy working relationships and a trusting environment.

 Ever heard of a women’s intuition?
 Women are better at picking up on subtle cues from people – whether it’s tone or body language.
 Therefore, we’re great at picking up on signs of confusion, frustration or anger.
 It usually drives us to pursue a follow-up question or conversation for more clarity – and often – find solutions to problems others may have missed.

 Know How to Compromise

 Sadly, “compromise” can be seen as a weakness, but the opposite is true.
 No laws would ever get passed, products sent to market or successful marriages made without compromise.
 It’s not just essential to keeping the peace, but essential to productivity.
 Two oxen constantly butting heads will never plow a field.
 Compromise not only allows movement and progression but for good ideas to become better.
 According to the Pew Research Center, 34% of women excel at compromise compared to men’s 9%.
 Let’s use it to our advantage to find the best ideas.

 See the Big Picture

 Women tend to look at our coworkers as whole people, not just someone we work with.
-We take into account their personal lives, their frustrations and their joys.
-Women constantly seek out resolution with people because we believe it’s important to move forward.
+We take into account their personal lives, their frustrations, and their joys.
+Women constantly seek out a resolution with people because we believe it’s important to move forward.